 - 3 Famous People from ConnecticutHave you heard of a young girl who was Paul Revere’s Connecticut counterpart?
 How about the man who standardized American English?
 Know any composers from Connecticut?
 We read fascinating biographies highlighting these 3 famous people from Connecticut!
 This post may contain Amazon Affiliate Links.
 I may earn… Read more: 3 Famous People from Connecticut

-- Stories from the New England Algonquian TribesWe dove into these stories from New England Algonquian tribes of the Wampanoag and Narragansett peoples along with our study of Massachusetts and Rhode Island.
-According to Legends of America, the New England Algonquian tribes “include Mohegan, Pequot, Narragansett, Wampanoag, Massachusett, Nipmuc, Pennacook, Abenaki, Maliseet, and… Read more: Stories from the New England Algonquian Tribes
+- Stories from the New England Native American TribesWe dove into these stories from New England native american tribes of the Wampanoag and Narragansett peoples along with our study of Massachusetts and Rhode Island.
+According to Legends of America, the New England Algonquian tribes “include Mohegan, Pequot, Narragansett, Wampanoag, Massachusett, Nipmuc, Pennacook, Abenaki, Maliseet,… Read more: Stories from the New England Native American Tribes

-- Top 5 Books for New Jersey: The Garden StateTop 5 Books for New Jersey, plus a biography about poet William Carlos Williams.
+- Top 5 Books about New Jersey: The Garden StateTop 5 Books about New Jersey, plus a biography about poet William Carlos Williams.
 There were a couple books about the indigenous Lenni Lenape tribe specific to New Jersey.
 They are listed here: Lenni Lenape booklist.
 This post may contain Amazon Affiliate Links.
-I may earn a… Read more: Top 5 Books for New Jersey: The Garden State
+I may earn a… Read more: Top 5 Books about New Jersey: The Garden State

-- Top 5 Books for Delaware: The First StateDuring our study of Delaware, we had the chance to visit Winterthur Gardens.
+- Top 5 Books about Delaware: The First StateDuring our study of Delaware, we had the chance to visit Winterthur Gardens.
 We also looked back on our memories of seeing the horseshoe crab spawning in Delaware Bay.
 Learning about Caesar Rodney and Annie Jump Cannon rounded out this week of Delaware.
-Here are our… Read more: Top 5 Books for Delaware: The First State
+Here are our… Read more: Top 5 Books about Delaware: The First State

-- 10 Books for a Pennsylvania StudyWe read so many books about the Declaration of Independence and the Revolutionary War but we were still able to find more books for this Pennsylvania study.
+- Pennsylvania Books: The Keystone StateWe read so many books about the Declaration of Independence and the Revolutionary War but we were still able to find more Pennsylvania books for our state study.
 This booklist includes books that introduce the state and the early history of Pennsylvania.
-Also be sure to check… Read more: 10 Books for a Pennsylvania Study
+Also be sure to… Read more: Pennsylvania Books: The Keystone State

 - More Interesting Books about the American RevolutionI always look for inspiring biographies in our studies of US and world studies.
 We enjoyed these picture and chapter books about the American Revolution.